Taiwo220/Predict-V85-Operating-system/README.md

-In this project we exvaluated the performance of various ML models for speed predictions for Roadway Design and Traffic Control.
+In this project we evaluated the performance of various ML models for speed predictions used in Roadway Design and Traffic Control.